Aharon Hoter-Yishai: Later life

+After leaving the IDF, Hoter-Yishai subsequently resumed practicing law.
+He also engaged in other public activities, including compiling a report on the Lavon Affair and serving as Chairman of the Sports Association.
+He was also a member of the investigative committee on the Kafr Qasim massacre and the Yad Vashem committee.

 In 1961 Hoter-Yishai was called as witness in the trial of Adolf Eichmann.
-He testified regarding what he found at the concentration camps his brigade liberated:
+He testified regarding what he found at the concentration camps he encountered:

 Attorney General: "Mr. Hoter-Yishai, in 1945, at the end of the Second World War, you were in Europe as an officer in the second battalion of the Jewish Brigade – is that correct?"

 Witness Hoter-Yishai: "Correct...I believe that if I were to try to confine myself to a few sentences, I could say: We found a collection of living people who, psychologically, were not very different from those corpses we found lying there without limbs and even heads.
 From the physical point of view, everything was done, to a certain extent, especially during the first stages, in order to put them back on their feet, as far as that was possible.
 If my memory serves me correctly, there were, at the time, in Bergen-Belsen, 52,000 refugees, of whom 27,000 died in the course of receiving medical treatment."

+Hoter-Yishai released a book in 1958 and another one in 1991.
+He suffered a stroke in 1992 that left him partially paralyzed and unable to speak, and devoted himself to writing.
+He released a further book and worked on another one which remained unpublished.
+He died in 2003 at the age of 98.